tetratensor/CV/README.md

 - Designed with OpenAI tools to make the AI agent easily extensible; currently emails sales when a conversation is deemed a qualified lead
 - Implemented frontend i18n

-## Support Chatbot for a Major Credit Card Company (Dec 2023 – Jan 2024)
+## InnovativeAI, Support Chatbot for a Major Credit Card Company (Dec 2023 – Jan 2024)

 ### Overview